 A 2007 graduate of Randolph Union High School, Nate now lives in Seattle, Washington and works for Google.
 Before settling into a career, however, Nate saw a good deal of the world and learned some amazing skills along the way.
 Read More

-As part of her studies at Westmont College, Samantha spends spring break working with underprivileged children in Mexico.
+A graduate of Westmont College in Santa Barbara, California, Samantha travels each spring to work with underprivileged children in Mexico.
 Read More

 Meet Marc Chamberlain, the new Athletic Director at Randolph Union High School.
 Marc is a graduate of SUNY Cortland where he earned a Bachelor of Science and Masters in Education in Coaching Read More